-Both Republican and Democratic lawmakers have claimed that companies use the programme as a cheap alternative to American workers, although H-1B employees must be paid a "prevailing wage" for their industry and early-career H-1B workers typically garnish well above the US median wage.
+Both Republican and Democratic lawmakers have claimed that companies use the programme as a cheap alternative to American workers, although H-1B employees must be paid a "prevailing wage" for their industry and early-career H-1B workers typically garners well above the US median wage.

-Workers from outside the US, rather than recent international graduates of US colleges already in the country, accounted for more than four can businesses seeking highly-skilled workers more certainty and discourage companies from spamming the system and driving down wages."
+Workers from outside the US, rather than recent international graduates of US colleges already in the country, accounted for more than four term, multimodal vision rather than a patchwork of add-ons.